 BCM203 Gospel of Matthew (4)

 Examines in detail the first Gospel in light of its literary and historical-cultural milieu.
 Attention given to the book’s theological distinctives and reception history.
+Prerequisites: BCM101, 103.

 BCM205 Corinthian Correspondence (4)

-BCM206 Foundations of Urban Ministries (4)
+BCM206 Foundations of Urban Ministry (4)

+This course is designed to be an introduction to the field of urban ministry studies - a track within the larger Christian Ministries department.
 The extensive movement of the world’s population to city centers calls for a specialized understanding of the unique challenges of this setting for ministry, evangelism and church planting.
 This course will seek to introduce the student to theological foundations, insights of urban sociology, and case studies of contemporary urban ministry operations, in an attempt to lay a foundation for further study and experiential exposure to the field.
 The cities of Lynn and Boston will provide fieldwork exposure for student projects and special guest lecturers.

 BCM209 Romans and Galatians (4)

 Studies two of Paul's most important letters and their basic Christian teachings against background of current thought concerning problems of sin, guilt, faith and religious experience.
+Prerequisites: BCM101, 103.

 BCM210 Prison Epistles (4)